Lan-lab/SPATAC-seq/SPATAC-seq_in_Mouse_Organogenesis_or_Zebrafish_Development/README.md

 Raw read 2 > New Read 2: contains the genome sequences

-#### 3. Attach cell barcodes into the read names of New Read 1 and 2 by sinto
+#### 3. Attach cell barcodes into the read names of New Read 1 and 2 by Sinto

 ![Image text](https://github.com/Lan-lab/SPATAC-seq/blob/main/SPATAC-seq_in_Mouse_Organogenesis_or_Zebrafish_Development/barcodes%20in%20read%20name.png)